bioDS/xyz-simulation/README.md

 No warning is given on incorrect usage, and unwanted results will be saved to fits_proper, so be sure to remove these if they don't look right.
 This currently rebuilds core.cpp on every run.
 To avoid this you will probably need to install the local copy of xyz, and replace `sourceCPP('xyz/core.cpp')` with `library(xyz)`

-To generate graphs, run `./PrecRecF1.R`.
+To generate graphs, run `./PrecRecF1.R $regression_alpha`.
 Previous simulations will be read from results_proper, and graphs will be saved in /PrecRecF1.
+To allow experimentation with different values of regression_alpha, only results with the chosen value will be read.